AI-generated

 Doctrines

-Source of Income Doctrine — The source of income is defined as the property, activity, or service that produced the income; for compensation for labor or personal services, the place where the services are performed is the determinative factor of source, not the location of the payor or the place where payment is made.
+• Source of Income Doctrine for Personal Services — The source of income from labor or personal services is the place where the services are actually rendered, not the residence of the payor or the place of payment.
+The SC applied this to deny the exemption claim.

 Key Excerpts

-"The source of an income is the property, activity or service that produced the income."
+• "The source of an income is the property, activity or service that produced the income."
+(Citing Alexander Howden & Co., Ltd. v.
+Collector of Internal Revenue)

 Precedents Cited

-Alexander Howden & Co., Ltd. v.
-Collector of Internal Revenue — Cited as the foundational case establishing that the source of income is the property, activity, or service that produced it; applied to determine that the undertaking to indemnify was the activity producing the income.
+• Alexander Howden & Co., Ltd. v.
+Collector of Internal Revenue — Established the principle that the "source" of income is the property, activity, or service that produced it.
+Applied here to define the sourcing rule.

 Provisions